amberrrwang/cis5190_project/README.md

 ## Project Overview

-The goal of this project is to build a text classification pipeline that automatically assigns a category to a given news headline.
+The goal of this project is to build a text classification pipeline that automatically assigns a category (news source) to a given news headline.
 The project was completed as part of the CIS 5190 course and demonstrates an end-to-end NLP workflow, including data preprocessing, feature extraction, model training, and evaluation.

 ---